django-functest/django-functest/docs/selenium.rst

    project, to be used as a base-class for your tests, and set these configuration values on it.

-   Values that apply after test setup can be changed
+   Values that apply after test setup can be changed.

    .. attribute:: browser_window_size